 The program is currently offered in about a dozen locations across the country.
 Find out more and apply online

-In 21 states, Access from AT&T offers low cost home internet service to qualifying households.
+Access from AT&T offers low cost home internet service to qualifying households.
 It costs between $5 and $10/month, depending on the speed of service in the area.

 To qualify, at least one person must participate in Supplemental Nutrition Assistance Program (SNAP) or live in California and get Supplemental Security Income (SSI) benefits.
 Find out more and apply online